eebod/E-space-hashnode/clg6ng1o3000d09lb1keeaa0c.md

 > **Any sufficiently advanced technology is indistinguishable from magic.**

 I have always been very fascinated with how the internet feels so abstract and is yet so real.
-How do Internet Service Providers like MTN, Airtel, GLO, etcetera (in Nigeria), give me access to the Internet over thin air, and I have to give them my physical cash?
+How do Internet Service Providers like MTN, Airtel, GLO, etcetera (in Nigeria), give me access to the Internet over thin air, and I have to give them my money?
 Why do they even charge for it?
-How do my calls and SMS texts reach the person for them?
+How do my calls and SMS texts reach the intended person?
 These are questions I asked as I was growing up, but no one around me could answer.

 Eventually, I decided to find out these answers myself, and in doing so, I realized things were deeper and sorta more mysterious than they seemed on the surface.